 5.3.1 Latency on JOP.
 To measure interrupt latency on JOP we use a periodic thread and an interrupt handler.
 The periodic thread records the value of the cycle counter and triggers the interrupt.
 In the handler the counter is read again and the difference between the two is the measured interrupt latency.
-A plain interrupt handler as Runnable takes a constant 234 clock cycles (or 2.3 μs for a 100 MHz JOP system) between the interrupt occurrence and the execution of the first bytecode in the handler.
-This quite large time is the result of two method invocations for the interrupt handling: (1) invocation of the system method interrupt() and (2) invocation of the actual handler.
+A plain interrupt handler as Runnable takes a constant 234 clock cycles (or 2.3 $\mu$ s for a 100 MHz JOP system) between the interrupt occurrence and the execution of the first bytecode in the handler.
+This quite large time is the result of two method invocations for the interrupt handler.
 For more time critical interrupts the handler code can be integrated in the system method.
-In that case the latency drops down to 0.78 μs.
+In that case the latency drops down to 0.78 $\mu$ s.
 For very low latency interrupts the interrupt controller can be changed to emit different bytecodes depending on the interrupt number, then we avoid the dispatch in software and can implement the interrupt handler in microcode.